 Traditional colleges come with a certain kind of experience: a quad filled with students, dorms and dining halls, big brick academic buildings filled with faculty offices and classrooms, and sports teams to cheer for.
 All of these amenities are much appreciated by students, and often enhance the overall college experience - but it comes at a cost.

-Offering these programs, operating buildings, providing housing and food for a large student body, and maintaining the onsite staff needed to support students in all areas - including academics, health, and community wellbeing - requires a significant amount of overhead, and is therefore quite expensive.
-And typically, that cost will be reflected in students' tuition rates - so as schools offer more amenities and programs to compete with other institutions, tuition will rise to reflect those additional operating costs.
+Offering these programs, operating buildings, providing housing and food for a large student body, and maintaining the onsite staff needed to support students in all areas - including academics, health, and community wellbeing - requires a significant amount of overhead and is, therefore, quite expensive.
+Typically, that cost will be reflected in students' tuition rates.
+So, as schools offer more amenities and programs to compete with other institutions, tuition will reflect those additional operating costs.

 However, that doesn't mean that all traditional education comes at the same price.
 There are a wide range of options under the campus-based education umbrella, from community colleges to state universities to private institutions, which vary dramatically in price.

-For traditional-aged college students - those between the ages of 18 and 22, typically - this on-ground college experience is the one they have in mind, and one they'll benefit greatly from.
-These younger students often need, and thrive as a result of, the structures and support in place in these environments that help guide them through their time at an institution.
-If this kind of environment sounds appealing, students should do their research - they may be able to find a traditional school that meets their needs at an reasonable cost.
+For traditional-aged college students (those typically between the ages of 18 and 22) the on-ground college experience is the one they have in mind and one they'll benefit greatly from.
+These younger students often need and thrive due to the structures and support in these environments that help guide them through their time at an institution.
+If this kind of environment sounds appealing, students should do their research - they may be able to find a traditional school that meets their needs at a reasonable cost.

 The Cost of Online College

-In general, online learning is a more affordable option, as you'll get a high-quality education at a much lower cost due to the lower overhead needed to operate these programs.
+In general, online learning is a more affordable option due to the lower overhead needed to operate these programs.
 Not only does tuition tend to be lower, but many additional expenses, such as transportation costs and course materials, are eliminated in an online program.

-Despite this, students shouldn't be concerned about the cost effectiveness of online education: online institutions will almost always be less expensive overall, and will often be more flexible in finding ways to help students finish in less time (thus reducing their overall tuition), such as transfer credit options, giving credit for previous academic experience and on-the-job training, and accelerated courses.
+Online institutions will often be more flexible in finding ways to help students finish in less time (thus reducing their overall tuition), such as transfer credit options, giving credit for previous academic experience and on-the-job training, and accelerated courses.
 Many students, particularly adult learners pursuing undergraduate degrees, find that they pay much less than the overall "sticker price" due to the credit they gain from a variety of sources during the admissions process.

 Request Information